katcipis/sophia/notes/books/death-life-american-cities.md

 that they kept pursuing ignoring any feedback that maybe, that just didn't work in reality.

-Much of this was caused by immediatism and oversimplifications, since actually understanding such a big system as a city is extremely hard.
+Much of this was caused by lack of vision and oversimplifications, since actually understanding such a big system as a city is extremely hard.
 One interesting quote from the book:

 ```
 It may be that we have become so feckless as a people that we no longer care
-how things work, but only what kind of quick, easy outer impression they give
+how things work, but only what kind of quick, easy outer impression they give.
 ```

 This struck me hard since it expresses my exact feelings with software engineering,